Teaching and Learning in Community

 No tests or written assignments

-Meets once a week in the evening for 14 weeks (see Schedule)
+Meets once a week in the evening for 14 weeks (dates forthcoming)

 OTHER COURSES IN DEVELOPMENT